ufidon/its330/labs/lab06/README.md

    | P4      | 0 0 1 4 | 0 6 5 6 | |

    1. (10%) What is the content of matrix need?
    2. (20%) Is the system in a safe state?
+Hint: find a executable order of all processes.
    3. (20%) If a request from process P1 arrives for (0,4,2,0), can the request be granted immediately?

 **Demo video**